WinsonJunior/MVP-Books-Record-System/README.md

 Step 3.
 Run the `pom.xml` file or `right click on pom.xml > Maven > Reload project`

 Step 4.
-Setup the database using Docker.
-If you have Docker installed, you can go to the `docker-compose.yml` file and run the file by clicking the green play button on IntelliJ or by right-clicking and selecting Run file.
-If you're not using IntelliJ, go to the `backend` folder `cd backend` and run `docker-compose up -d`.
-To verify that the database is set up correctly, run `docker-compose ps` and check the output.

-Step 5.
 Run the backend by going to the `BackendApplication.java` file in `src/main/java/com/winsonjunior/mvpbooksrecord/BackendApplication.java` and running the file.
 You can do this by pressing the green play button in IntelliJ or right-clicking on the file and selecting `Run`.
 After the backend is started, you should see a message in the terminal similar to this:

 ```